ptc-iot-sharing/MonacoEditorTWX/README.md

 ### Removing

-To disable the editor, just disable the user script in the addon settings.
+To disable the editor, just disable the _user script_ in the addon settings.
 To remove the extension, just delete it using the Extension Management in Thingworx.

 ### Upgrading

+The user script linked above will automatically attept to use the latest released version.
+This means that you don't have to do anything to update.
+However, you can edit the _user script_ to force a particular version.

 After installing a new version of the widget, make sure you clear the browser cache.
 [Here](https://en.wikipedia.org/wiki/Wikipedia:Bypass_your_cache#Cache_clearing_and_disabling) is an example of how to do that.